Back to Louisiana

 Housing for Victims of Human Trafficking

-This bill creates a new chapter in Louisiana's laws to provide housing vouchers and privacy protections for victims of human trafficking.
+This act creates a new chapter in Louisiana's laws to provide housing vouchers with preference for victims of human trafficking and ensures their privacy.

 What This Bill Does